 Law Enforcement: The New Voice of Criminal Justice Reform

-LEAP Speakers - all of whom have worked in law enforcement - write, consult, and meet with advocacy groups, legislators, fellow officers,
+LEAP Speakers - all of whom have worked in law enforcement - write, consult, and meet with advocacy groups, legislators, fellow officers, the media, and the public to craft and support policies that make our communities safer and more just.

-Our Law Enforcement Speakers in Their Own Words
+Why I Joined LEAP: Our Law Enforcement Speakers in Their Own Words

 I have been in Corrections since 1987 and the Superintendent of Corrections in Cheshire County NH since 1993.
 Being a Chief law enforcement officer and public official who must survive the political arena and changing landscape of our constituency, I struggled to find other professionals who shared a voice on best practices and evidenced based criminal justice ideology.
 It was 2007 when I joined Law Enforcement Action Partnership, an organization that presented as a coalition of smart criminal justice professionals who joined together to help guide our communities, our politicians and our country's criminal justice agenda in a more logical and responsible direction.
 It has been one of the best decisions of my career.